Formulation, existence, and computation of boundedly rational dynamic user equilibrium with fixed or endogenous user tolerance: Numerical studies

-The fixed travel demand is 2000 vehicles.
-We regard path $p_2$ as the hot route, and select the tolerances in the following fashion, in two cases. \\ {\it Case I.} $\varepsilon_1=\varepsilon_3\equiv 0.1$, $\varepsilon_2=0.15\left(1-{100\over 100+V_2}\right)$ \\ {\it Case II.} $\varepsilon_1=\varepsilon_3\equiv0.1$, $\varepsilon_2=0.2\left(1-{100\over 100+V_2}\right)$ \\ where $\varepsilon_i$ denotes the user tolerance associated with path $p_i$, $i=1,\,2,\,3$; and $V_2\doteq\int_{t_0}^{t_f}h_{p_2}(t)\,dt$ is the total traffic volume on path $p_2$.
-In both cases, the cost tolerance increases with the traffic volume $V_2$, and is bounded from above by a fixed constant; see Figure \ref{figepsilonfcn} for a visualization of such dependence.
-Notice that {\it Case II} gives a higher tolerance along $p_2$ than {\it Case I} provided the same value of $V_2$.
+\item[] [Case II] ~$\varepsilon_1=\varepsilon_3\equiv0.1$, ~$\varepsilon_2=0.2\left(1-{100\over 100+V_2}\right)$ \end{itemize} where $\varepsilon_i$ denotes the user tolerance associated with path $p_i$, $i=1,\,2,\,3$; and $V_2\doteq\int_{t_0}^{t_f}h_{p_2}(t)\,dt$ is the total traffic volume on path $p_2$.
+In both cases, the cost tolerance $\varepsilon_2$ is a functional of $h_{p_2}(\cdot)$; in fact, it is an increasing function of $V_2$.
+In addition, $\varepsilon_2(\cdot)$ is bounded from above by a fixed constant; see Figure \ref{figepsilonfcn} for these functional forms.
+Notice that Case II yields a higher tolerance along $p_2$ than Case I, provided the same value of $V_2$.
 By comparing the two cases, we will show how the slight difference in the tolerance functions manifest itself in the solution.
-We further note that the functional forms for the tolerances chosen above are for illustration purposes only.
-Study is needed to formulate and calibrate those specific functional forms but will not be discussed in this paper.
+We further note that these chosen functional forms for the tolerances are for illustration purposes only, while further study is clearly needed to formulate and calibrate those specific functional forms in order to accurately capture the network flows.
+This is beyond the scope of this paper.

-The VT-BR-DUE problems are solved with the proposed fixed-point algorithm and displayed in Figure \ref{figsmallsoln}, where we show the departure rates (path flows) along the three paths and the corresponding effective delays.
-Notice that the resulting volumes on path $p_2$ are